sebpalluel/Roger-Skyline-1/README.md

 `sudo ufw allow DNS`
 - check portsentry with `nmap 10.12.1.135`
-when banned go to VM and do `sudo iptables -L` to show ban and do `sudo iptables -D INPUT 1` to remove ban
+when banned go to VM and do `sudo iptables -L` to show ban and do `sudo iptables -D INPUT 1` to remove ban also remove ban in `/etc/hosts.deny` and do `sudo service ssh restart`